project-march/ProjectMarch/doc/useful_ros_tools/smach.rst

 It includes a visualization called the Introspection Server.

 SMACH is well documented on the `ros wiki <http://wiki.ros.org/smach>`_.
-If you have to work with it, make sure you have completed all their tutorials first.
+If you have to work with SMACH, make sure you have completed all their tutorials first.

 .. figure:: images/smach.png
    :align: center